 ConvertKit is made by content creators for content creators.
 If you currently run a blog, YouTube channel, or podcast, it’s one of the most user-friendly email marketing tools you can use.

 However, ConvertKit isn’t always the right choice depending on the type of business you run and how much email automation you need.
-Plus, ConvertKit’s pricing can be steep as your email list scales.
+Plus, ConvertKit’s pricing can be steep as your Email marketing scales.

 In my ConvertKit review, I’m covering the main features of this email marketing platform and how to ultimately decide if it’s right for your business.

-- Email Deliverability — ConvertKit has over a 99% deliverability rate.
+- Email Deliverability — ConvertKit has some of the highest deliverability rates in the industry.